swiss-territorial-data-lab/proj-dolines/README.md

 * precision: part of the detections that are correct;
 * recall: part of the reference data that is detected;
-* F1 score: harmonic mean between the precision and the recall;
 * F2 score: weighted harmonic mean between the precision and the recall giving more importance to the recall.

 The F2 score was used to optimize the parameters of all methods.